DongweiYe/GP-linearPDE-uncertainty/README.md

 ## **Usage**

-Run the main script with the appropriate function key to reproduce the results:
+Run the script with the appropriate function key to reproduce the results:

 ```
-python main.py <function_key>
+python run.py <function_key>
 ```

 ### **Available Function Keys**